spdx/spdx-3-model/specmark.md

     }
     ```

-    Here's an example of a code block without a specified language and no syntax highlighting:
+    A code block without a specified language will be rendered without syntax
+    highlighting, appearing as follows:

     ```text
     {